Chapter 27:

 Sunagoshi

-“Marcel,” said Jin softly.
+“Marcel...”
+Jin said softly.

-“Marcel,” repeated Jin.
+“Marcel,” Jin repeated.
 “It's me.”

 “No!” screamed Lu.

 “Lu!”
-Inês cried out.
+Inês cried out in a spine-chilling shriek.

 “What now?” she asked.
 “Are you going to beat me up, too?”

-From the side, Jin stepped into view, cautiously.
+From the side, Jin stepped into view cautiously.
 He moved toward Marcel with his hands up, not in a defensive position, but as if to show he wasn't going to try anything.

-“Let me speak with him,” he told Inês.
+“Let me speak with him,” he told Inês, his eyes intensely fixated on Marcel.

-He placed himself halfway between the both of them, his eyes intensely fixated on Marcel.
+He placed himself halfway between the both of them.

 “Marcel,” he started.
 “You know this isn't you.
 You're a good person, you don't want to hurt us.
 We're your friends.”

 “I know you were scared of what might await you outside,” Jin continued.
-“You thought living out the rest of your days here might be better than getting out and maybe being dead already, or having to go back to a life of pain and secrecy, but look at you now: you're not saving anyone.
-You could pretend your life had a purpose before, that it meant something because those fragments of people were made to tell you so, but now… you're just a brute.”
+“You thought living out the rest of your days here might be better than getting out and having to go back to a life of torment and secrecy, or maybe being dead already, but look at you now: you're not saving anyone."

-“Do you remember the first time we met?” he asked as if the strike hadn't happened.
+“Do you remember the first time we met?”
+Jin asked as if the strike hadn't happened.
 “It was just the two of us in this very shrine.
 My heart about skipped a beat when I saw you.
 I thought I'd died and gone to Heaven.
 That maybe you were an angel, there to guide me.”

 “Or the night after the tanuki fight?” he asked, rising to his feet once more as Marcel grabbed his collar with trembling hands.
 “You held my hand and said you wanted to be with me forever.
-You said you loved me.” pleading, he added: “Whatever's waiting for us outside, we can face it together.”
+You said you loved me.”

 “No!” yelled Inês.